Skip to content

 Difficulty: Easy

-Meeting point: Please arrive 15 minutes before the start of the activity – Pointe-Sauvage parking lot
+Meeting point: Les Bergeronnes, Pointe Sauvage parking lot: please arrive 15 minutes before the start of the activity

 Capacity: 15 participants